 Day 2: Cradle of Humankind (UNESCO World Heritage Site)

-Buffet breakfast will be served at the Lesedi Cultural Village, followed by a transfer to Pretoria.
-En-route you will visit the Voortrekker Monument, The Paul Kruger House as well as the seat of Parliament – The Union Buildings.
+Buffet breakfast will be served at the Lesedi Cultural Village, followed by a transfer to Pretoria where you will have the opportunity to visit the Ditsong National Museum of Cultural History and the Ditsong National Museum of Natural History (home to some of the hominid fossils from the Cradle of Humankind World Heritage Site), the Voortrekker Monument, The Paul Kruger House as well as the seat of Parliament – The Union Buildings.
 For lunch your destination is a typically local restaurant at the “Wit Huis” (White House) which was the house of the wife of President Paul Kruger.
 Transfer to a close-by guest house for a leisurely evening and dinner on-site.

 Day 4: Pretoria to the Waterberg, Limpopo